jakiestfu/Github-Mobile/README.md

 ## Changelog: What has been done?
+### 1-13-2013
+* Refactored User/Repo section
+* Repo Page
+* Repo Readme
+* Repo File traversing and viewing, currently supported is text (js, php, css, etc) and images
+* <a href="https://raw.github.com/jakiestfu/Github-Mobile/master/screens/real/cache_v1.png" target="_blank">"Shake to clear cache" experiment with modal window</a>

+#### Notes for 1-13-2013
+I am concerned about a few major flaws in the application.
+Push.js from Ratchet is really annoying, but necessary, it is just a pain in the ass to extend, the flow of the app is weak.

 ### 1-12-2013
 * Local Storage caching, blazing fast
 * "Shake to Clear Cache" feature